SignScene: Visual Sign Grounding for Mapless Navigation: Introduction

 \section{Introduction}

 Navigational signs are ubiquitous wayfinding aids in human environments which abstractly describe local actions for reaching goals---\eg{} indicating which path to take at a junction, or which exit to follow.
 Humans routinely use signs to make sequences of local decisions to reach distant goals without a global map.
 However, many robot systems rely primarily on prebuilt maps to plan and execute long-range paths to reach faraway locations.
 Enabling robots to interpret and act on signs offers a promising alternative paradigm for mapless navigation in previously unseen, human-built environments.
+We define mapless navigation as navigation without prebuilt maps, such as sensor-based global maps or public maps (i.e. floor plans).

 However, interpreting navigational signs into actionable robot behaviors remains a significant challenge.
 Such signs associate locations with navigational instructions using natural language or abstract symbols.
 To use them, a robot must parse and ground their semantic content---\ie{}, map abstract directions and referenced locations to concrete actions in a rich, 3D environment.
 This is difficult for three reasons.
-First, open-world signs are challenging to parse due to diversity and complexity in symbols, layouts, and notational conventions.
-In more extreme cases, directions may be expressed compositionally through multiple icons, requiring reasoning to interpret.
-Second, navigational instructions encode abstract, human-centric concepts that demand common-sense and contextual understanding: \eg{} a symbol to indicate ``take the escalator'' or an arrow to represent ``take the right-hand path'' (\figref{fig:motivation}).
-Third, because signs provide only an abstracted and partial representation of the scene, grounding them requires a coherent spatial model of the local environment.
-Overall, prior approaches fail to fully address these challenges, often interpreting directions with simple geometric heuristics that ignore semantic context~\cite{liang2020wrss} or struggling with the complexity of real-world signage~\cite{agrawal2025arxiv, chandaka2025corl}.